adamkantz/Live_NN/README.md

     ml-lib Machine Learning Library for Max and Pure Data - https://github.com/irllabs/ml-lib Max for Live - https://www.ableton.com/en/shop/#max-for-live
     confetti - Rodrigo Constanzo - https://rodrigoconstanzo.com/confetti/

+UPDATE!!! - As of the 1.0 release of the FluCoMa Toolkit this patch will no longer work...
+I will publish an updated version soon! :)